venomouscyanide/S3GRL_OGB/README.md

  is transformed by an MLP to a link probability $P_{uv}$.

-A higher quality architecture diagram can be found here: [SG3RL_arch.pdf](https://github.com/venomouscyanide/S3GRL/files/10528180/SG3RL_arch.pdf)
+A higher-quality architecture diagram can be found here: [SG3RL_arch.pdf](https://github.com/venomouscyanide/S3GRL/files/10528180/SG3RL_arch.pdf)

 ## Getting Started with the dev environment

-Some notable libraries and their versions are as follows:
+We use Python 3.8 for our experiments.
+Some notable Python libraries and their versions are as follows:

 - pytorch==1.13.0
 - scikit-learn==1.1.3
 - scipy==1.9.3